0x98c9/isat-registry/README.md

 ## Validation

-Your Pull Request will be reviewed to ensure:
+An automated bot will check your Pull Request to ensure:
-1. The JSON is valid.
-2. The schema structure is correct.
-3. The content is appropriate.
+1.  **Valid Username:** The filename is not on the banned list (e.g., brands, institutions, system terms).
+2.  **Valid JSON:** The file contains valid JSON syntax.
+3.  **Correct Schema:** The structure matches the required profile format.

+If the bot detects a banned username or invalid format, your PR will be automatically marked with a ❌.